SchooiCodes/smt/README.md

 SMT uses the MIT liscense, find more [here](https://github.com/SchooiCodes/smt/blob/main/LICENSE.md).

 Acknowledgements
+-

 - Multitool is built using Batch.
 - If you plan on using this for any social media, please credit me.
-Credits to me must be easily visible, and they must be in the video itself, not thetitle ordescription
+Credits to me must be easily visible, and they must be in the video itself, not the title or description
-- You may not redistribute this.